 TABLE 4: LGBTQ Activists' Experiences and Working Environments for Gender-based Violence Interventions WARA Sri Lanka When activists intervene in cases of violence based on sexual orientation, gender identity, or expression, they are at risk of being threatened, harassed, or intimidated by the perpetrators, and cannot count on help from police or other authorities.
-RITU India Family members of a lesbian client brought kidnapping charges against a lesbian activist and her organization.
-Police warned off activists who intervened in LGBTQ family violence cases.
-Parents of a lesbian client sheltering in my home broke into the house and damaged property.
-CAROL India The building society for the flat I owned told me that I was a bad person because of who was coming to my house [referring to members of LGBTQ communities, including survivors of gender-based violence needing support].
-MAYA India My organization provides assistance to survivors of gender-based violence, including lesbians, bisexual women, and trans people.
+31 RITU India Family members of a lesbian client brought kidnapping charges against a lesbian activist and her organization.
+32 Police warned off activists who intervened in LGBTQ family violence cases.
+33 Parents of a lesbian client sheltering in my home broke into the house and damaged property.
+34 CAROL India The building society for the flat I owned told me that I was a bad person because of who was coming to my house [referring to members of LGBTQ communities, including survivors of gender-based violence needing support].
+35 MAYA India My organization provides assistance to survivors of gender-based violence, including lesbians, bisexual women, and trans people.
 Family members of trans men [fleeing] family violence outed the trans men the trans men were seeking assistance from the organization [known in the local community as a women's organization] the organization was outed also [by the families].
 [In another instance], the organization was supporting lesbians [who were survivors of gender-based violence] and the neighborhood society found out there were lesbians taking shelter there the story broke, and a newspaper [with the story] was slipped [anonymously] under our [shelter] home and you don't know who is this person who knows about you and you feel scared what will happen next.
+36 SASHA Singapore This queer survivor of family violence, working on sex worker rights and gender-based violence, was shamed in the national press for criticizing the government's handling of a case involving karaoke bar hostesses from Vietnam working in Singapore.
+The activist said, "The [Vietnamese] women were being detained for three months and charged with spreading COVID-19 although they were all COVID-19 negative.
+[My organization] offered to provide the women housing and pay airfares back to Vietnam, but the Ministry of Home Affairs wouldn't budge.
+The women were denied international calls and were simply locked away I felt incredibly powerless, disgusted by what was on the news, paralyzed and triggered."
+37

-Outright International Zoom interview with Thiyagaraja Waradas, 21 January 2022.
+31 Outright Zoom interview with Thiyagaraja Waradas, 21 January 2022.

-Outright International Zoom interview with Ritu, 1 November 2021.
+$^{^{\}rm 32}$ Outright Zoom interview with Ritu, 1 November 2021.

-Carol interview, 14 November 2021.
+35 Carol interview, 14 November 2021.

-Sharma interview, 12 November 2021.
+36 Sharma interview, 12 November 2021.